 For many gym users, exercise machines are the preferred way to get in a workout.
 For others, the strange machines only represent confusion and complexity.
-But the fact is that exercise machines can be a great way to do a solo work out without the fear of accident or injury.
+But the fact is that exercise machines can be a great way to do a solo workout without the fear of accident or injury.
 There’s a wide variety of machines to choose from that can isolate different muscle groups.
 It’s understanding the difference between the various machines that will allow you to choose appropriately.
-For example, what is the difference between elliptical trainer and cross trainer?
+For example, what is the difference between an elliptical trainer and a cross-trainer?
 Read more to find out.

 What Is an Elliptical Trainer?

 Elliptical trainers were designed to allow for a demanding cardiovascular workout while reducing the impact on the joints and bones.
 Using a smooth ellipse motion, ellipticals allow you to walk, run or simulate stair climbing without the impact associated with the normal practice of these activities.
 Ellipticals first came onto the market in the mid-1990s after the development of the “four-bar linkage system” which allows foot pedals to be attached to a floating link that enables elliptical path generation.
 Elliptical trainers have static handlebars which means that although they provide a significant workout for the lower half of the body, the upper body is relatively stationary.

 Cross trainers solved the problem of upper body immobility on elliptical trainers by allowing the handlebars to move back and forth.
 The user pushes and pulls the handlebars in unison with the lower body movements.
 This allows the arms and torso to become involved in the exercise motions and increases the demand on the cardiovascular system.